-The above-mentioned assumptions include some adjustments that take into account the current macroeconomic environment (generally in the range of one to two notches) as well as the originator's underwriting ability.
+The above-mentioned assumptions include some adjustments that take into account the current macroeconomic environment as well as the originator's underwriting ability.
 Moody's has taken into consideration the current performance of Santander's SME deals in its assumptions.

-Moody's further adjusted the assumptions to account for the size of the companies (one notch down for micro/small enterprises and self-employed individuals).We also adjusted the PD assumptions according to the product type (one notch benefit was given to the credit lines sub-pool due to better expected performance compared to traditional loans sub-pool) and characteristics.
+Moody's further adjusted the assumptions to account for the size of the companies (one notch down for micro/small enterprises and self-employed individuals).
+We also adjusted the PD assumptions according to the product type (one notch benefit was given to the credit lines sub-pool due to better expected performance compared to traditional loans sub-pool) and characteristics.
 For restructured assets we assumed a Caa3 rating proxy and for assets with a current or potential principal grace period or potential payment holiday, an additional 10% PD stress was applied.
-In addition to the adjustments described above, the PD assumption for the credit lines sub-pool was also stressed (additional 25% stress) to account for (i) a potential deterioration of its credit quality given its dynamic nature and (ii) the risk associated to the liquidity line being senior to the series A notes during the period in which additional draws will be purchased daily.
+In addition to the adjustments described above, the PD assumption for the credit lines sub-pool was also stressed to account for (i) a potential deterioration of its credit quality given its dynamic nature and (ii) the risk associated to the liquidity line being senior to the series A notes during the period in which additional draws will be purchased daily.

-Timing of defaults: Moody's tested several 'timing of default curves' to assess the robustness of the ratings.
-In the base-case scenario, the 'timing of defaults curve' assumed is flat over 3.0 years (with a 12-month lag).
+Timing of defaults: In the base-case scenario, the 'timing of defaults curve' assumed is flat over 3.0 years (with a 12-month lag).